-Our intent is for students to develop as independent lifelong learners and to gain an appreciation of the world that we live in through the study of texts, both fiction and non-fiction.
+Our vision is that our curriculum enables our students to develop as independent lifelong learners and to gain an appreciation of the world that we live in through the study of texts, both fiction and non-fiction.
 Through studying a range of texts students gain insight and knowledge relating to different time periods, different cultures and different life experiences.
 Reading develops empathy within students, whilst at the same time widening their perspective.
 Alongside the study of texts, students develop their writing.
 The curriculum that students follow allows them to develop their understanding of different types of writing, as well as how to cater their writing to different text types and audiences.
 Our aim is to cultivate students who enjoy writing at length with confidence.

 The curriculum is designed to mirror the chronology of the history curriculum and has strong links with the RE curriculum to enable a well-developed schemata so that every student can achieve well.
 Schemes of work are sequenced across all years within the curriculum to allow students to make connections between what they are learning and have already learnt.
 We are aiming to instil a love of reading for pleasure and our curriculum allows for whole novels to be taught alongside schemes of work.